ChillyWillyGuru/JagDoomEX/README.md

 people prefer not having colored indicators.
 Let me know how you feel about this.

+I now have music and sfx going at the same time.
+It does slow the game somewhat.
+It needs optimizing, but this will at least get the ball rolling on music in JagDoom.
+The SfxVolume slider controls the volume of both the sfx and music.
+This will change soon.

 ## New Controls

 C/B/A/PAUSE/OPTION remain as set in the game.
 The differences arise in the